rricharz/Tu77/README.md

-# tu77: TU 77 vacuum column magnetic tape drive front panel emulator
+# tu77: TU77 magnetic tape front panel emulator

-Simulation of a TU 77 magnetic tape front panel for SimH (PDP-11).
-The simulation shows an open TE-16 at the moment.
-It will be replaced with a TU-77 once I have a good image of a TU-77.
+Simulation of a TU77 magnetic tape front panel for SimH (PDP-11).
+The simulation shows an open TE16 at the moment.
+It will be replaced with a TU77 once I have a good image of a TU77.
-The TU-77 did of course only work properly if the vacuum columns were closed, but it is much more intereesting to see how the tape moves in the open columns.
+The TU77 did of course only work properly if the vacuum columns were closed, but it is much more intereesting to see how the tape moves in the open vacuum columns.

 Vacuum column tape drives are described on
 [Wikipedia - nine track tapes](https://en.wikipedia.org/wiki/9_track_tape)

 For the Raspberry Pi and other Linux systems.

-This [video of tu77 demo](https://youtu.be/Ye_s0w6C970) shows a slightly outdated version of tu77 in action on a PiDP-11.
+This [video of TU77 demo](https://youtu.be/Ye_s0w6C970) shows a slightly outdated version of tu77 in action on a PiDP-11.

-The TU 57 magnetic tape unit had a very fast tape transportation speed for reads and writes of 3.2 m/s, and a rotation speed of the reels of up to 500 rpm.
+The TU77 magnetic tape unit had a very fast tape transportation speed for reads and writes of 3.2 m/s, and a rotation speed of the reels of up to 500 rpm.

 A driver to use tu77 with the PiDP-11 is included.

 **Hardware requirements**

-This TU 77 simulator has been tested on the PiDP-11 using a Raspberry Pi 4B.
+This TU77 simulator has been tested on the PiDP-11 using a Raspberry Pi 4B.
 A considerable effort has been made to reduce the CPU usage to acceptable levels.
 It should therefore also work on Raspberry PI 3B  and Raspberry Pi 3B+ models.
 Please send your positive or negative feedback on using tu77 on Raspberry Pi 3 models to